learntextvis/code-samples/README.md

 * Is this simplest actually? scripts that can be run from RStudio or command line?
 * Still requires certain packages
 * My R is rusty but Jim's is good I bet

+**Discuss: Should we have some kind of consistent format like JSON for output from the scripts?
+Or csv, which is easier for newbies.
+Configuration settings could be in a simple JSON file separate from the data files.**

 **ToDo: Compare the accuracy and quality of the results in the 3 languagues and multiple libraries in Python/R. There are a lot.
 I can do that.**)